bitwarden/help/_articles/hosting/licensing-on-premise.md

 ## Organization License

-For Owners of a Families or Enterprise Organization, complete the following steps to retrieve and apply a license to your self-hosted instance:
+For Owners of an Organization, complete the following steps to retrieve and apply a license to your self-hosted instance:

 1. Log in to your [Web Vault](https://vault.bitwarden.com){:target="\_blank"} and open your Organization.
 2. In your Organization, open the **Settings** tab and select **Subscription** from the left menu.